 Scope

 This Annex applies to equipment intended for brain stimulation that apply electrical currents or magnetic or electromagnetic fields that penetrate the cranium to modify neuronal activity in the brain as listed in Section 6 of Annex XVI to Regulation (EU) 2017/745.
-Such equipment includes, but is not limited to, devices for transcranial alternating current stimulation, transcranial direct current stimulation, transcranial magnetic stimulation and transcranial Random Noise Stimulation.
+Such equipment includes devices for transcranial alternating current stimulation, transcranial direct current stimulation, transcranial magnetic stimulation and transcranial random noise stimulation.
 This Annex does not apply to invasive devices.

 Risk management

-When applying the risk management process established in Annex I to this Regulation, among risks associated with the device, manufacturers shall analyse the specific risks listed in Section 3 and, where relevant, adopt the specific risk control measures listed in Section 4.
+When carrying out the risk management process provided for in Annex I to this Regulation, among risks associated with the device, manufacturers shall consider the specific risks listed in Section 3 of this Annex and, where relevant to the device, adopt the specific risk control measures listed in Section 4 of this Annex.

 Specific risks

-When undertaking the risk management, special care shall be applied as to the placement of the electrodes and the strength, waveform, duration and other parameters of the electrical current and magnetic fields.
+When carrying out the risk management process, special care shall be taken as to the placement of the electrodes and the strength, waveform, duration and other parameters of the electrical current and magnetic fields.

 Manufacturers shall take into account the following aspects and related risks: